kubernetes/community/keps/sig-cli/0024-kubectl-plugins.md

 ### Non-Goals

 * The new plugin mechanism will not be a "plugin installer" or wizard.
-It will not have specific or baked-in knowledge regarding a plugin's location or composition, nor will it it provide a way to download or unpack plugins in a correct location.
+It will not have specific or baked-in knowledge regarding a plugin's location or composition, nor will it provide a way to download or unpack plugins in a correct location.
 * Plugin discovery is not a main focus of this mechanism.
 As such, it will not attempt to collect data about every plugin that exists in an environment.